Dmitrii-Tomin/manual_transmission/README.md

 **Preparation**

-1. Download the STL files from the `transmission_files` directory or from my Printables.
+1. Download the STL files from the `transmission_parts` directory or from my Printables.
   ```sh
      https://www.printables.com/model/928009-manual-transmission-6-speed
   ```